Brian Anderson Player Props: Brewers vs. Guardians

-On Friday, Brian Anderson (batting .161 in his past 10 games) and the Milwaukee Brewers play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
-First pitch is at 7:10 PM ET.
+Brian Anderson -- .167 average over his past 10 games -- will be in action for the Milwaukee Brewers against the Cleveland Guardians, with Tanner Bibee on the mound, on June 24 at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Diamondbacks.
+In his most recent game he had a hitless showing (0-for-3) against the Guardians.

 Brian Anderson Game Info & Props vs. the Guardians